PowerDNS/pdns/docs/settings.rst

 -  Integer
 -  Default: 60

 Seconds to store queries with no answer in the Query Cache.
-See ref:`query-cache`.
+See :ref:`query-cache`.

 .. _setting-no-config: